Swarthe/aoc-2022-haskell/README.md

 [Advent of Code 2022](https://adventofcode.com/2022) in vanilla Haskell (incomplete).

-started with 0 haskell knowledge. earlier solutions were updated as i accumulated haskell experience
+started with 0 haskell knowledge, and used the puzzles to learn haskell. earlier solutions were updated as i accumulated haskell experience

-- my favourites: `06`, `09`
+- my favourites: `06`, `09`, `10`
 - my hardest: `07`, `09`

 to run the solutions, i recommend using `runghc -w [FILE]` in the `solutions/`